ivory-26/dev-e-portfolio/README.md

 ## Deployment

-Any static host that supports Vite output works (Vercel, Netlify, Cloudflare Pages, GitHub Pages, etc.):
+### Vercel

+1. Install the Vercel CLI (`npm i -g vercel`) or connect the repo in the dashboard.
+2. When prompted for environment variables, add `VITE_GEMINI_API_KEY`.
+3. Vercel detects Vite automatically using `vercel.json`; default build command is `npm run build` and output directory is `dist`.
+4. Deploy via `vercel` (preview) and `vercel --prod` (production) or use the Vercel dashboard buttons.

+### Other Static Hosts

 1. Run `npm run build` to generate the production bundle in `dist/`.
-2. Upload the `dist/` contents to your host or configure the platform’s Vite adapter.
+2. Upload the `dist/` folder to Netlify, Cloudflare Pages, GitHub Pages, etc.
-3. Set `GEMINI_API_KEY` as an environment variable in your hosting provider’s dashboard so the Gemini widgets can authenticate.
+3. Set `VITE_GEMINI_API_KEY` as an environment variable in your hosting provider’s dashboard so the Gemini widgets can authenticate.

 ## Folder Overview